pepiuox/grapesjs-bootstrap-elements/README.md

 This boilerplate helps you quickly start a production ready plugin for GrapesJS.
 If you don't know from where to start, check this guide [Creating plugins](https://grapesjs.com/docs/modules/Plugins.html).
 Sections below are also used as boilerplate for your README, follow these steps below

 ### Usage
-1. Clone this repository `git clone https://github.com/artf/grapesjs-plugin-boilerplate.git YOUR-PLUGIN-NAME`
+1. Clone this repository `git clone https://github.com/pepiuox/grapesjs-bootstrap-elements.git`
-1. Replace in all files `YOUR-PLUGIN-NAME` and `grapesjs-plugin-boilerplate` with your plugin name.
+1. Replace in all files `grapesjs-bootstrap-elements` and `grapesjs-plugin-boilerplate` with your plugin name.
   **The name of your plugin depends on the `name` key in your `package.json`**
 1. Update all the data in `package.json`
 1. Install dependencies `npm i` and run the local server `npm start`